Aryaan03/Web-Scraping/README.md

 3. `CreateDB(Normanpd, Tab, Header)`<br>
     • Description: <br>
         &emsp;- This function creates a new SQLite database and a table based on the provided parameters using the `sqlite3` module.<br>
-        &emsp;- It will Create an SQLite table named "Tab" with specific columns for incident details like time, number, location, nature, and origin.<br>
+        &emsp;- It will create an SQLite table named "Tab" with specific columns for incident details like time, number, location, nature, and origin.<br>
         &emsp;- It Drops the table if it already exists and Creates a new table with the schema based on the provided header information.<br>
     • Parameters: <br>
         &emsp;- `Normanpd`(str); The name of the SQLite database file.<br>